Elephants will be allowed to remain at Cheyenne Mountain Zoo following Colorado Supreme Court ruling

 The Nonhuman Rights Project expressed disappointment and hinted at the possibility of an attempt to appeal the decision to the U.S. Supreme Court, saying Tuesday's ruling "perpetuates a clear injustice, stating that unless an individual is human they have no right to liberty."

-The group said those five elephants will continue to suffer unless and until a court steps in.
+The group said the zoo's five elephants will continue to suffer unless and until a court steps in.

 "Future courts will reject this notion, as judges in the United States and around the world have already begun to do," the group's statement continued.
 "As with other social justice movements, early losses are expected as we challenge an entrenched status quo that has allowed Missy, Kimba, Lucky, LouLou, and Jambo to be relegated to a lifetime of mental and physical suffering.
 We'll share further analysis of this opinion as well as our next steps in the coming days."